harrison-broadbent/personal_site/source/blog/cloudflare-www-redirects.html.md

 date: November 16 2024
 ---

-> In this article, I show you how to redirect a www.
-URL to the non-www URL within Cloudflare, using a custom Redirect Rule.
-Cloudflare has only recently supported using Redirect Rules to map a www. request to your root domain; This article walks you through setting one up.
+> Q: How do you redirect a www.
+URL to the non-www URL within Cloudflare?
+> A: With a custom Redirect Rule!
+> Cloudflare now supports using Redirect Rules to map a www. request to your root domain; This article walks you through setting one up.

 <!-- table of contents (html disclosure + kramdown {:toc}) -->
 <details class='italic bg-stone-100 py-1 px-3 rounded-sm border border-stone-200' open><summary>Table of Contents</summary><aside markdown="1">